Mon – Fri: 8:30 – 4:00

 • Education - establish an education program within the community for adults and children.

+In a multi-step process, it first identifies litter and its sources, and attempts to understand why people litter in order to be litter free.
 What is litter?
 Litter is solid waste that’s out of place.
 It’s the kind of trash found on highways, lakefronts, parks and school grounds.
 Litter takes many forms: paper, plastics, metal cans, cigarette butts, glass, food packaging, tires and graffiti.

 Where does it come from?
 There are seven sources of litter: pedestrians, motorists, overflowing household garbage, construction sites, dumpsters used by business, loading docks, and uncovered trucks.
 Litter is often blown by the wind until it is trapped somewhere, as along a fence.